cumalikarabey/cumalikarabey/README.md

 - 📍 Based in İzmir, Türkiye
 - 🎓 MSc in Electrical & Electronics Engineering (ongoing)
-- 🧠 Passionate about Deep Learning & Signal Processing
+- 🧠 Focused on Deep Learning, Signal Processing & AI Systems
-- 🤝 Open to collaborations in AI / ML / Data Science
+- 🤝 Open to collaboration on AI, ML and Data Science projects

 ---